jpritikin/coach/content/docs/psychedelics/salvia.md

 ## My Credentials

 What qualifies somebody to be an authority on salvia?
 I have no idea.
 Navigating salvia is not an activity like rock climbing where it is known that certain training is relevant to outcomes.
 Salvia does not come with a user's manual.
 There is no correct way to use salvia.
 However, the same could be said about surfing.
 Suppose somebody goes out into the ocean with a surfboard for an hour.
 We may regard their experience a success if they enjoy it.
 Or we could adopt a measure of success more comparable to sport surfing.
 In sport surfing, those who ride bigger waves more artistically are more appreciated.
-Following the analogy, I suggest that the extent control is one way to measure a person's expertise with salvia.
+Following the analogy, I suggest that the extent of control is one way to measure a person's expertise with salvia.
 This guide is not for everybody.
 I write with a definite opinion about the salvia experience.
 You may not agree.
 That is fine.
 Not everybody approaches a beach with sport surfing in mind either.

 ## Navigation

-James Arthur described his multi-year exploration of salvia.\[^arthur2010] In contrast, my approach requires little practice.
+James Arthur described his multi-year exploration of salvia.[^arthur2010] In contrast, my approach requires little practice.
 Some can learn how to navigate in just a few sessions. *Gravity waves*, a colloquial way of referring to one of the things measured by HRS's somaesthesia subscale, are the key to navigating salvia.

 ### Preparation